 Breck’s is over 200 years old – founded in 1818 – and they are an amazing resource for any large-scale outdoor projects you have going on (check out their homepage for custom plant recommendations based on your geographic area!).
 But they also have a special offshoot, Breck’s Gifts, for folks looking to grab a potted, indoor plant with a variety of planter options for themselves or a loved one.
 While their site doesn’t have the same IG-aesthetic, this is hands-down one of the most affordable options out there (e.g. full plants & planter combos for $45 instead of $80+).

 PRESENT TIME.
 Lula’s Garden is the best option for gifting — your order can come in a super cute sleeve with a message like “Just Because,” “Congrats,” or “I Love You.”
 You can buy one succulent (in a really beautiful, minimalist pot), but their best options are these Verdant Gardens.
 Each contains 3 hand-potted succulents and they can be shipped nationwide (or hand-delivered in LA).
 Bookmark this one for all future holidays!

 I’m SO EXCITED to share this one with you.
-The Zen Succulent checks all of my boxes: a North Carolina small business with 2 retail locations that’s 100% women- and minority-owned.
+The Zen Succulent checks all of my boxes: a North Carolina small business with 2 retail locations that’s 100% women- and BIPOC-owned.
 They’re currently offering a great collection of DIY Terrarium kits and I’m also very into their hand-made steel air plant stands.

 Nature Hills Nursery